The Drive Toward Equilibrium

 In previous subtopics, we calculated \( \Delta G^\circ \) assuming reactions go from pure standard reactants to pure standard products.
 In reality, reversible reactions in closed systems never reach 100% completion.
 Instead, they progress toward a state of minimum free energy called equilibrium.

-- All chemical systems spontaneously move toward the state of lowest possible free energy.
+- All chemical systems spontaneously evolve toward the state of lowest possible Gibbs free energy (\(G\)).

 The Reaction Quotient (Q)

-The instantaneous ratio of product concentrations to reactant concentrations, each raised to the power of their stoichiometric coefficients.
-Q has the same mathematical form as K, but can be calculated at any point during the reaction, not just at equilibrium.
+Reaction Quotient (\(Q\)): The instantaneous ratio of product concentrations to reactant concentrations, each raised to the power of their stoichiometric coefficients at any given point during a reaction.
+When \(Q < K\), the forward reaction is spontaneous (\(\Delta G < 0\)); at equilibrium, \(Q = K\) and \(\Delta G = 0\).

 By comparing Q to K, we can predict which direction the reaction will shift: